anshme/pycon-social-postings/readme.txt

 pip install playwright
 playwright install chromium

 ##Save the login creds, to be run only once.
-- uncommnet the login platform that you want to use.
-- run the code -> python save_cookie_and_session.py
+- run the code -> python save_cookie_and_session.py.
+Follow the steps
+- NOTE - don't close the browswer manually, let it automatically close
+- Once you select an option, it would open the browswer with selected social media
-- This would open your browswer, login to the platform, wait for it to close automatically
+- Enter the username/id and the password manually and wait for it to login.
+Let the browswer close.
-- Repeat the above steps for all the platforms
+- Repeat for all the socials that you want to post for.
 ############################   DON'T RUN ABOVE COMMANDS AGAIN

 ############################   HOW TO POST